oracle-livelabs/oci/terraform-infrastructure/compute/compute.md

 ![image-ocid](images/image-ocid.png)

+We were able to find and implment our Image OCID needed to define out compute instances.
+Image OCIDs are software with configurations needed to launch our instances.

 After entering your Image OCID, you should have something similar to this.

 ![image-ocid-tf](images/image-ocid-tf.png)

-## Task 2: Understanding the Bastion Variables
+## Task 2: Understanding The Bastion Variables

-**1. Create Bastion**
+**1. Define the Bastion**

   A Bastion is a way to provide secure and monitored access for authorised users while preventing unauthorised users access.
 It acts as a single point of entry to reduce attack surface and provide security.

-  We will use this bastion we create to access our webservers.
+  We will use this bastion we define to access our webservers.

-  In terraform.tfvars, we are going to edit the Bastion Host Specification.
+  In terraform.tfvars, we are going to edit the Bastion Host Specifications.
   ```
   <copy>
   compartment_data     = "comp-ocid"